How to Prophesy: An In-Depth Guide to Prophesying Effectively

 People in recognized leadership roles also have needs, so don't fear their faces.
 Be open to what God might have for them.
 If the word you deliver is inspired by God, they will gladly receive it and be appreciative.

 It all comes down to choice!
-Are we willing for the Holy Spirit to teach us how to prophesy?
+Are we willing for the Holy Spirit to guide us in learning how to prophesy?
 If our answer is yes, then "Let us prophesy in proportion to our faith" (Romans 12:6), and so bless the Body of Christ.

 About the Author